Tenma-Server/Tenma/README.md

 ![logo-banner](./screenshots/banner.png)

+## This project is currently on hiatus while I'm focussing on some other work.
+The project is not dead, and I will return to it.
+If you have any urgent bugs or issues please create an issue and I will try and get to it as soon as possible.
+Sorry for any inconveniences. ##

 **Tenma is currently in alpha.
 I can not claim that this application is secure to run over the internet.**

 Tenma is a self-hosted server that allows you to store, organize, and read DRM-free digital comic books.
 Tenma leverages the [ComicVine](http://comicvine.gamespot.com) [API](http://comicvine.gamespot.com/api) to retrieve metadata for your comics that will show how your different comics are related (ComicVine account required for this optional feature).